 Here are some common problems you might encounter while working on the command line.

-You have two choices: rename your program, or specify the path to it (e.g., ./test).
+You have two choices: rename your program, or specify the path to it (for example, ./test).

-Either add the executable's directory to your PATH or specify the path to the command (e.g., ./my_program).
-For more information, see Utilities, earlier in this chapter.
+Either add the executable's directory to your PATH or specify the path to the command (for example, ./my_program).
+For more information, see Utilities.

 - Why does root have access to different commands?